 In the realm of functional testing (as opposed to technical testing), we find that, based on ROI conventions, automation is mostly applied to tests that are repeatable and applications that require multiple test runs (either because the application will have many versions, maintenance reasons, or because it must be tested on different platforms).
 This is also known as regression testing.

-Our data indicates that most companies do not automate User Acceptance testing that involve high reliance on visual UI elements.
+Our data indicates that most companies do not automate UAT Testing that involve high reliance on visual UI elements.
 This is a problem that the right testing management tool can solve.

 Test (Management) Automation vs Automated Testing